Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 cPME provides an API also for Eurex Exchange Traded Derivatives, whereas the Online Margin Calculator offers API only for OTC.

-## Submitting a calculation request
+## Submitting a calculation request to API

 ### Can cPME calculate margin for all instruments?